Business at UEA

 Find out moreKey Details

-Do you want to learn how to use advanced knowledge and skills in psychology to make organisations more effective and support employees?
-Our dynamic MSc Organisational Psychology course is perfect for psychology graduates who aspire to be at the forefront of practice and research in business and organisational psychology, with a distinctive focus on workplace wellbeing.
+Do you want to take the lead in applying knowledge and skills from psychology to make organisations more effective and improve employee productivity and wellbeing?
+Our BPS accredited MSc Organisational Psychology course is perfect for psychology graduates who aspire to be at the forefront of practice and research in business and organisational psychology, with a distinctive specialism in workplace wellbeing.

-Our programme places workplace wellbeing at its core.
-Beyond covering the key areas of the BPS occupational psychology curriculum, all modules integrate a critical wellbeing perspective.
-This approach draws on leading-edge research from Norwich Business School’s internationally renowned experts in workplace wellbeing, ensuring that you’re equipped with the most current knowledge in this vital area.
+As well as covering all the core areas of the British Psychological Society’s (BPS) occupational psychology curriculum, this course integrates a critical wellbeing perspective throughout.
+Our approach draws on world-leading research from Norwich Business School’s internationally renowned experts in workplace wellbeing, ensuring that you have access to the latest knowledge in this vital area.

 Find out more about studying Business at UEA, and browse our other courses.